 Technology Doesn’t Always Make for Better Dentistry

-It is also true that when the approach to the diagnosis is systematic and verified every step of the way, meaning that any necessary therapeutic step is also interpreted for its diagnostic information, we can usually reach a solid diagnosis.
-We can also help the patient see that this is a different kind of practice and that you are a different kind of dentist.
+It’s also true that when the approach to the diagnosis is systematic and verified every step of the way, meaning that any necessary therapeutic step is also interpreted for its diagnostic information, we can usually reach a solid diagnosis.
+We can also help the patient see that this is a different kind of practice and that you’re a different kind of dentist.

 A new patient came to me with this chief complaint: “My front veneers keep breaking.
-My dentist has fixed them three times but they keep breaking and I have to travel to Africa in the not too distant future and I am afraid they’ll break again.”
+My dentist has fixed them three times, but they keep breaking.
+I have to travel to Africa in the not-too-distant future and I’m afraid they’ll break again.”

 You could look, judge what that previous dentist did, and think: “Dang, what cheap bonding system did this dentist use?
 I can do better than that!”

 Cut them off and replace them, and maybe you’ll get lucky.
-But you might have missed the real reason for the failure.
-You could have the patient appear back in your chair with pieces in her hands and a very unpleasant look on her face.
+But you might have missed the real reason for the failure and have the patient appear back in your chair with pieces in her hands and a very unpleasant look on her face.

-I decided to try and understand before acting.
-I slowed down and looked at her through the lens of discovery (co-discovery).
-I did my usual evaluation following the protocol I learned in the Spear Education seminars and workshops – EFSB (Esthetics – Function – Structure – Biology).
-I looked at the teeth and smile in relation to the facial esthetic parameters, joints, muscles, occlusion, tooth structure, perio, soft tissue, endo and bone.
+I slowed down and looked at her through the lens of co-discovery.
+I did my usual evaluation following the AEFSB protocol I learned in Spear seminars and workshops, looking at the teeth and smile in relation to the facial esthetic parameters, joints, muscles, occlusion, tooth structure, perio, soft tissue, endo, and bone.

 Several interesting discoveries followed.
 First, I recognized that the teeth were not visible under the lip with the lip at rest.